Epic Reference Series 590G

 Epic builds true-to-weight rods so I expect it to cast more lightly than other 5 wt offerings I’ve fished recently.
 Flicking the small nymph out towards the first trout I spot, its body weaving slowly near the edge of the far bank beneath long grass-like blades of tussock dipping in and out of the current, I’m astounded at the responsive accuracy of the casual roll cast.
 The fly goes precisely where I ask it to.
 It’s like some version of mind control for anglers.
 The line weight of the double taper fly line feels slick and perfect.

-I spook the fish on the first cast, the barely noticeable plonk of the tiny #16 fly onto the water sending the fish downstream past me, a regular occurance on this heavily fished stream in late summer.
+I spook the fish on the first cast, the barely noticeable plonk of the tiny #16 fly onto the water sending the fish downstream past me, a regular occurrence on this heavily fished stream in late summer.
 I smile wryly.
-Not because the fish beat me, but remembering that Telekinesis this rod seems to provide.
+Not because the fish beat me, but remembering that telekinesis this rod seems to provide.

 The Sweet Spot

-The rod is a magic wand for up-close spring creek work, especially with the GlassLine #5 double taper line.
-The rods loads up easily for close in, technical casting situation and has sufficient power out to 40-45 feet.
-The balance between distance and delicacy is the rod’s sweet spot.
-I’ve fished it on large strong fighting fish in New Zealand’s backcountry with no regrets.
+This fly rod is a magic wand for up-close spring creek work, especially with Epic's GlassLine 5wt Double Taper fly line.
+The rod loads up easily for close in, technical casting situation and has sufficient power out to the 40-45 feet it would typically be used in, with no problem throwing line to 60' and beyond.
+This balance between distance and delicacy really is the rod’s sweet spot.
+I’ve since fished it on large, strong fighting fish in New Zealand’s backcountry with absolutely no regrets.

 Tip Replacement

 I do have one shameful gaffe to admit.
 Not long after receiving the rod, I was clambering over a small creek emerging from a waterfall and slipped on damp moss-covered rocks, bringing the rod tip down heavily onto the stones.
 As one would expect, the tip didn’t survive the impact.
 A quick email to Epic and I received a new replacement tip immediately.
 Incredible service.
 No need to ship the rod back to manufacturer, waiting 90 days for a repair, or even needing to send the broken tip back.
-Their SureFit™ ferrule design in the Reference Series rods meant a new tip arrived and fitted perfectly.
+The SureFit™ ferrule design in the Reference Series rods that I mentioned earlier meant the new tip that arrived in short order, fitted perfectly.
 Amazing stuff.

 Summary